Never wonder, “What on earth were we thinking with all that magenta?” again.

 But those things aren’t what makes me different.
 The mind is what really creates the images we see, and I make sure to keep that calibrated as well.
 That means you walk away with no regrets.

-Any filmmaker who works with me gets my full attention because I only work with one director at a time.
+Any filmmaker who works with me gets my full attention, and I only work with one director at a time on feature-length projects.

 I’m that colorist who will actually find movies in your genre, setting, or time period, and watch them whenever the work is getting stuck.
 How does your character feel about doctors?
 I’ll get inside their head so I know whether to make that hospital look clean and clinical, or fluorescent sickly green.